enke-dev/lint/README.md

 export default config;
 ```

-### Using Typescript

-If you intend to use Typescript for your config file, you just have to install `typescript`, `typescript-eslint` and `jiti`.

-Your config file can then be renamed to `eslint.config.ts` and look like this at minimum:
+### Extending a config

+For example for setting up the Typescript parser, you can extend the base config like this:

 ```ts
 import config from '@enke.dev/lint';